URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: Validating the Knowledge Base

 \subsection{Feature Coverage Analysis}

-\paragraph{Experimental Setup} To compare feature coverage between \uriel{} and \uriel{+}, we calculated the number of languages in each with available syntactic, phonological, inventory, and morphological data.
+\paragraph{Experimental Setup} To compare feature coverage between \uriel{} and \uriel{+}, we calculated the number of languages in each that have available syntactic, phonological, inventory, and morphological data.
 For \uriel{+}, all five databases were integrated in this comparison.
-In addition, we analyzed the feature coverage by categorizing languages into high resource languages (HRLs), medium resource languages (MRLs), and low resource languages (LRLs), as defined by \citealp{joshi-etal-2020-state}.
+Additionally, we analyzed feature coverage by categorizing languages into high resource languages (HRLs), medium resource languages (MRLs), and low resource languages (LRLs), as defined by \citealp{joshi-etal-2020-state}.

-\paragraph{Results} By integrating all five \methodname{} databases, the number of languages available for typological distance calculations increases from $4005$ to $4366$ (a $9.01\%$ increase).
+\paragraph{Results} By integrating all five \methodname{} databases, the number of languages available for typological distance calculations increases from $4005$ to $4366$, representing a $9.01\%$ increase.
 This expansion includes ancient, reconstructed, pidgin, creole, and dialectal languages.
-Figure \ref{fig:feature_coverage} shows more details of this expansion where the number of languages with syntactic data increased from $2269$ to $3730$ (a $64.39\%$ increase) due to the inclusion of Grambank, APiCS, and eWAVE.
-Phonological data coverage rose from $1089$ to $2530$ (a $132.3\%$ increase), facilitated by SAPhon, BDPROTO, APiCS.
-Inventory data has the smallest increase, expanding from $1469$ to $1932$ (a $31.5\%$ increase), with the contributions from SAPhon, BDPROTO, and APiCS, which mainly augment existing data.
+Figure \ref{fig:feature_coverage} provides a detailed view of this expansion, highlighting that the number of languages with syntactic data increases from $2269$ to $3730$, a $64.39\%$ increase, driven by the inclusion of Grambank, APiCS, and eWAVE.
+Phonological data coverage rises from $1089$ to $2530$, representing a $132.3\%$ increase, facilitated by SAPhon, BDPROTO, APiCS.
+Inventory data experiences the smallest increase, expanding from $1469$ to $1932$, a $31.5\%$ increase, with contributions from SAPhon, BDPROTO, and APiCS, which mainly augment existing data.

 Figure \ref{fig:feature_coverage_resource_level} shows the breakdown of feature coverage by language resource level.
 For HRLs, \uriel{+} now includes syntactic data for Arabic.
 The feature coverage for MRLs and LRLs improve substantially across all feature categories, with the most significant gains in phonology ($70.8\%$ more languages for MRLs and $134.5\%$ more languages for LRLs).
 These increases are expected, given that SAPhon, BDPROTO, and APiCS focus on LRLs and contribute substantial new phonological data.
 In addition, LRLs see a large increase in syntax, with a $65.6\%$ increase in the number of languages with syntactic information compared to \uriel{}.
 With these feature coverage expansions, \uriel{+} provides more comprehensive distance calculations to more languages.